phenopackets/phenopacket-schema/docs/rd-example.rst

 sections of the Phenopacket in separate subsections for legibility.
 Recall that JSON data is represented as as name/value pairs that are separated by commas (we show the trailing comma on all but the last name/value pair of the Phenopacket).

+We show how to create this phenopacket in Java :ref:`here<rstrarediseaseexamplejava>`.

 COL6A1 mutation leading to Bethlem myopathy with recurrent hematuria: a case report